-For nurse leaders who serve on a board of directors, want to serve on a board, or want our help recruiting a nurse leader to your organization’s board:
+For nurses who serve on a board of directors, want to serve on a board, or want our help recruiting a nurse leader to your organization’s board:

 - We are developing a national database of nurses who have served on board of directors.